kubeflow/examples/object_detection/README.md

-# Distributed TensorFlow Object Detection Training on K8s with [Kubeflow](https://github.com/kubeflow/kubeflow)
+# Distributed TensorFlow Object Detection Training and Serving on K8s with [Kubeflow](https://github.com/kubeflow/kubeflow)

-This example demonstrates how to use `kubeflow` to train an object detection model on an existing K8s cluster using the [TensorFlow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)
+This example demonstrates how to use `kubeflow` to train/serve an object detection model on an existing K8s cluster using the [TensorFlow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)

 This example is based on the TensorFlow [Pets tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md).